Skogskyrkogården with the newly built Chapel of Resurrection to the right. Photo: C G Rosenberg, 1926.

 1920

-Södra begravningsplatsen is inaugurated with the small Skogskapellet, designed by Gunnar Asplund.
+Södra begravningsplatsen is inaugurated with the small Woodland Chapel (Skogskapellet), designed by Gunnar Asplund.

 1921

-Södra begravningsplatsen is divided and gets new names: Skogskyrkogården and Sandsborgskyrkogården.
+Södra begravningsplatsen is divided and renamed: Skogskyrkogården and Sandsborgskyrkogården.

 Gunnar Asplund’s drawing of Skogskyrkogården’s staff and service building Tallum Pavilion (now Visitors Center) 1921—1922.
 Archive: Architecture and Design Center.